Caddy Panel van Trendline SWB EU6 2.0 TDI 102PS 5-speed manual £20,028.

 The cargo area remains with a capacity of 3.2m3 & comes with a full-height bulkhead, hardboard roof trim & painted half-height side panels, six load-lashing rings, a single near-side sliding door & two door activated lights.
 Measuring 1781 mm long with a wheel base of 2681 mm the left hand side sliding door is 701 mm wide by 1244 mm high & the rear tailgate door is 1185 mm wide by 1129 mm high

-The new Caddy is very n=much like the old Caddy a brilliant piece of kit.
-It may not be there largest in it’s class, nor have the coolest dash board, but it is built brilliantly & drives just like a VW Golf.
-If you want to drive a van that leaves you feeling like you’ve been driving a car, then the Caddy is your man.
+The new Caddy is very much like the old Caddy a brilliant piece of kit.
+It may not be the largest in it’s class, nor have the coolest dash board, but it is built brilliantly & drives just like a VW Golf.